 I decided to go forward and submitted the form and before long, they sent me another encouraging email.

 Woohoo!
 Another step forward and they “LOVED” my submission.
-Now into the area I shine most – actually writing.
+Now on to the area I shine most – actually writing.

 I open the Google Doc to pick out my assignment and get started.